VCM Activity Strengthens in Q3 with Diversity of Removals and Buyers

 Elimini Co-Leader Ross McKenzie spoke with Newsweek about BECCS, the evolving US political landscape, and removing carbon for good.

 In March, SBTi launched a consultation on Version 2 of its Corporate Net-Zero Standard.
 The proposals are bold, and undoubtedly a step in the right direction to bring many areas of the standard more closely in line with the science.
-Of note, SBTi has shifted its position on carbon removals, requiring or recommending for businesses to include removals as part of their targets from 2030 onwards – paving the way for the scale up of the carbon removals industry.
-However, there are some areas that seem to take a step backwards, notably the use of cumulative instead of annual targets and the change from ‘zero carbon’ to ‘renewable energy’ targets.
+However, there are some areas that seem to take a step backwards.

 Those aiming for net zero targets by 2030 are now entering the phase in which they must deal with hard-to-abate emissions, which often means incorporating carbon removals.
 In Q2, the most significant of the entities working to concretely address hard-to-abate emissions through carbon removal action was Microsoft – by a mile.